Private limited company: United States

 In the United States, the term "privately held company" can either refer to a limited liability company or a corporation.
 By default, all corporations are privately held.
 Corporations have to get permission from the Securities and Exchange Commission (SEC) to offer shares to the public.
 As a result, all newly formed corporations are automatically classified as privately owned.

 One of the big differences between a limited liability company (LLC) and a corporation is that a corporation can issue stock and an LLC cannot.
+LLCs are structured like a partnership, whereas a corporation is structured like a private limited company.

 A limited liability company (LLC) is a relatively new business structure authorized by state statutes.
 The LLC is chiefly inspired by the GmbH ("Company with limited liability"), a type of business organization in Germany, and by the limitada, a type of business organization available in many Latin American countries.

 In the United States, the first limited liability company act appeared in Wyoming in 1977 as special interest legislation for an oil company.
 In 1980, the Internal Revenue Service issued a private letter ruling to an LLC formed under the Wyoming LLC Act, indicating that the IRS would treat the LLC as a partnership for federal tax purposes.
 However, later that year, the IRS proposed regulations that would deny partnership classification to any business entity in which no member bore personal responsibility for the entity's liabilities.
 In 1982, Florida adopted an LLC act modeled on Wyoming's LLC Act.
 Due to uncertainty over the tax treatment of LLCs, no other states introduced LLC legislation until after 1988.
 In 1988, the IRS issued a revenue ruling stating that it would treat a Wyoming-style LLC as a partnership for tax purposes.
 By 1996, nearly every state had enacted an LLC statute.
 The National Conference of Commissioners on Uniform State Laws adopted the Uniform Limited Liability Company Act in 1996 and revised it in 2006.